Cat stories for kids are the focus in this article. Kids relate well to stories about animals and in particular cats and dogs.

 A great little popular book.

 This is another Uncle Amon book.
-He will be thinking I’m an author stalker at this rate.
+He will be thinking I’m an author stalker.

 His books are highly relatable to children.
 The moral of the story – Giving Is Its Own Reward – opens up lots of discussion.
 For young children this is something that they need to see and hear about in action and it is by the example of others that they will follow.
 Uncle Amon has done it again.